 For decades, food guides have provided diet advice designed to promote people’s overall health.
 We’ve all seen the graphics depicting pyramids of recommended food or the sectioned plate indicating what percentage of each food group should be on our plates, but is the evidence behind these guidelines solid?
-Evidence suggests that people are following the guidelines.
+Evidence suggests that people are following the guidelines but plans like following a ketogenic lifestyle are gaining popularity.
 If so, why are we all getting fatter despite this?
 Since the 1970’s we have been taught to avoid fat, especially saturated fats.
 However, this meant that we increased the carbs in our diet from < 40% in the 1960’s to over 50% today.

 However, increased consumption of carbs, especially refined, highly processed ones, like sugars and flours, have led to obesity and diabetes.
 Even regular exercise cannot avoid obesity over time.
 You cannot outrun a bad diet – meaning a diet laden with carbs!
 Despite guidelines to the contrary, fat and red meat have not been shown to be harmful.
 Advice to avoid them has been harmful, however!
 More and more evidence suggest that dietary fat is essential to keep our insulin levels down and mobilize our own fat stores.
 Carbs stimulate insulin encouraging more fat storage and preventing fat burning (regardless of how much exercise we do!!)